skobnx/CSC690-final-project/README.md

 - Main game screen
    - 5 types of action cards
    - at least 1 boss to fight against

+Time estimates for project features:
+Create UI views for all screens including the "graphics"(approx 5 hours) Create logic for changing screens (approx 2 hours) Create logic for character and boss (approx 5 hours) Create logic for playing the game (approx 10-15 hours)

 Nice to have features(features that I will work on if there is time):
 - animations